ScottHannan/shoe-closet-backend-python/README.md

 2. Run the following command to remove a dependency from your project: `poetry remove package_name`
 3. Update your project's virtual environment by running: `poetry install`

+## Local Development

+Run `poetry shell` to start your virtual environment

+Run `black .` to format your files at any time and `ruff .` to see issues in the code.

+`black` and `ruff` are run as a pre-commit hook.
+If rough returns fixes run `ruff . --fix`